Community Governance Review (CGR) 2018 to 2019

 - aligning the Kendal Parish Boundary with the development plan boundary at Rochester Gardens and Burton Road, Oxenholme.
 This will be referred to the Local Boundary Commission for England (LGBCE) for their approval, as this final recommendation would cause a consequential alteration to the boundary of Kendal and Natland Parish.
 The LGBCE considered these boundaries in 2017 in the South Lakeland Further Electoral Review.

 Council resolved to make Reorganisation of Community Governance Orders for any final recommendations approved.
-The links to these orders will be published as they become available.

 Any final recommendations that were not approved will not come into effect.

 Paper versions of the information about the review, our recommendations and the submissions we received are available for inspection at South Lakeland House, Kendal and Ulverston Town Hall during normal office hours.
+Electronic copies of all submissions and maps are available upon request.